varlardohaeris/emacs-archives/emacswiki/isearch+-readme.txt

    `isearchp-toggle-option-flag'.

  * `M-s h L' (`isearchp-toggle-lazy-highlighting') toggles the value of option `isearch-lazy-highlight'.
 Turning this highlighting off can sometimes speed up searching considerably, in particular for symmetric character folding.

  * `M-s h l' (`isearchp-toggle-lazy-highlight-cleanup') toggles the value of option `lazy-highlight-cleanup'.
 When the value is `nil' you can continue to see the search hits highlighted from the last search.
-Toggle the option off, or use command `isearch-lazy-highlight-cleanup', to remove the highlighting.
+Toggle the option off, or use command `lazy-highlight-cleanup', to remove the highlighting.

-    When `M-s h l' turns cleanup on it also sets option `isearchp-toggle-lazy-highlight-full-buffer' to nil, turning
-    off full-buffer highlighting.
+   When `M-s h l' turns cleanup on it also sets option `lazy-highlight-buffer' to nil, turning off full-buffer highlighting.

- * `M-s h b' (`isearchp-toggle-lazy-highlight-full-buffer') toggles the value of option `isearch-lazy-highlight-buffer'.
+ * `M-s h b' (`isearchp-toggle-lazy-highlight-full-buffer') toggles the value of option `lazy-highlight-buffer'.
 When the value is `t' Isearch lazy-highlights the entire buffer.
 The default value of `nil' means it lazy-highlights only the buffer parts currently shown (but previously highlighted parts remain highlighted).
+(Emacs 24.3+)

    `M-s h b' also toggles option `lazy-highlight-cleanup', in the other direction.
 This is because in most cases where you want to lazy-highlight the whole buffer you also want to keep that highlighting.
-You need Emacs 24.3+ to take advantage of `isearch-lazy-highlight-buffer'.
+You need Emacs 24.3+ to take advantage of `lazy-highlight-buffer'.

+ * `M-s #' (`isearchp-toggle-showing-match-number') toggles showing
+   the current match number and total matches in the Isearch prompt (option `isearch-lazy-count').
+(Emacs 24.3+)

+ * `M-s %' (`isearchp-toggle-limit-match-numbers-to-region')
+   toggles whether match number are limited to the active region when option `isearchp-restrict-to-region-flag' is non-nil.
+   (Emacs 24.3+)

+ * There are almost 30 Isearch toggle commands, depending on whether you use optional libraries such as `isearch-prop.el', `zones.el', and `highlight.el'.
+Each toggle is bound to a short key.
+In addition, they are all on prefix key `M-=', by default.
+   They are on prefix keymap `isearchp-toggles-map' which you can bind to any key in `isearch-mode-map'.
+If you forget a `M-=' toggle key, you can use `M-= C-h' while searching to show them all.

  * Other bindings during Isearch: